 As more people practice social distancing across the country, small businesses will feel the impact.
-Already, restaurants around the country have closed indefinitely due to dwindling business associated with the coronavirus outbreak.
-Long Beach is especially supportive of local businesses, from restaurants to farmers markets to retail locations across the city.
+Already, restaurants around the country have closed indefinitely due to dwindling business associated with the pandemic.
+Long Beach is especially supportive of local businesses, from restaurants to farmers’ markets to retail locations across the city.
 But, with the increased caution around public spaces, how can we continue to support local businesses?

 Local businesses are already being hugely impacted by social distancing, but so are their employees.
-Long Beach’s restaurant and bar scene is very vibrant, but today many servers, bar backs, and managers are feeling anxiety as they wonder when they might expect their next paycheck.
-Though many companies are working diligently to come up with a plan for financial aid, the only way to keep these workers afloat is to patronize their places of business.
+Long Beach’s restaurant and bar scene is very vibrant.
+However, today many servers, barbacks, and managers are feeling anxious as they wonder when they might expect their next paycheck.
+Many companies are working diligently to come up with a plan for financial aid.
+Yet, the only way to keep these workers afloat is to patronize their places of business.

 Many of the local businesses in Long Beach are still open and need your support.
 While out running errands, consider ordering ahead if the option is available.
 It’ll save you time waiting in public spaces, and gives you the opportunity to show your support to your favorite businesses during a tough time.

 Local farmers will also inevitably feel the impact of the virus and the panic that’s ensued.
-If you’re heading to a market, fill the freezer with local proteins or stock up on the root vegetables that are plentiful this time of year and will keep a while.
-Farmers will be hit by the decreased restaurant business, as well.
+If you’re heading to a market, fill the freezer with local proteins.
+Or, stock up on the root vegetables that are plentiful this time of year and will keep a while.

-Much like produce, you can also get carry-out meals to enjoy in the comfort of your home, whether you eat it while it’s still hot or freeze it for later.
+Much like produce, you can also support local businesses by getting carry-out meals to enjoy in the comfort of your home.
+Even, then you still have two options.
+You eat the meal while it’s still hot or freeze it for later.
 It’s also a great time to patronize neighborhood restaurants and establishments as there may be less foot traffic than larger restaurants and stores.
 Most food items can also be frozen to enjoy later, which should be a consideration as many are stockpiling food and other items.

 Many local restaurants are open for business specifically for delivery purposes.
-Food and grocery delivery companies like DoorDash, Grub Hub, Amazon Fresh, and Postmates (to name a few) are adding measures to keep both their drivers and their customers safe during this time of social distancing.
-Many of these companies are implementing procedures such as “touch free delivery” in which the customer can designate a place outside of their home for the delivery driver to leave their food, therefore avoiding any contact.
+Food and grocery delivery companies like DoorDash, Grub Hub, Amazon Fresh, and Postmates are adding measures to keep both their drivers and their customers safe right now.
+Many of these companies are even implementing procedures such as “touch-free delivery.”
+With this method, the customer can designate a place outside of their home for the delivery driver to leave their food.
+Therefore, avoiding any contact.

-During times like these it is important that we all not only take care of ourselves, but that we support our community as a whole.
+During times like these, it is important that we all not only take care of ourselves but that we support our community as a whole.
+Over the course of the next few weeks, it is going to remain important to support these businesses that are dependent on support for survival.
 Though we cannot gather together, we can lift one another up, from a distance.